techidaily/site-ai-driven-video-production/source/_posts/new-from-novice-to-pro-16-easy-to-use-free-video-editors-for-all-skill-levels-for-2024.md

 **Price:** Free, subscription plans start at $6.00 per month

-Clipchamp is an [online video editing platform](https://tools.techidaily.com/wondershare/filmora/download/)provides that services to users with different levels of video editing experience.
+Clipchamp is an [online video editing platform](https://tools.techidaily.com/wondershare/filmora/download/) provides that services to users with different levels of video editing experience.
 In order to start making videos on Clipchamp, you must first create an account and select what type of content you want to produce with this [online movie maker](https://tools.techidaily.com/wondershare/filmora/download/).

 ![Clipchamp editing interface](https://images.wondershare.com/filmora/article-images/clipchamp-online-video-editor.jpg)